gwenshap/DBD-Oracle/README.hpux.txt

 3) make test

 Perform a make test, if symbols are still unresolved repeat the editing of the Makefile and make test again.

 =head1  DBD-Oracle-1.06

 You are strongly urged to upgrade.
 However here is what you may need to know to get it or work, if you insist on using an earlier version.

 Check the output that above command produces, to verify that

    -Wl,+n
    -W1,+s

 is b<NOT> present. and that

    -lqsmashr

 B<is> present.

 If the version of Makefile.PL does not include the patch produced at the time of this README.hpux,  then the above conditions will likely not be met.
 You can fix this as follows:

-	cat Makefile | sed 's/-Wl,+[sn]//' > Makefile.tmp
-	mv Makefile.tmp Makefile
+	perl -pi -e's/-Wl,\+[sn]//' Makefile

 =head1 Building on a Oracle Client Machine

 If you need to build or deliver the DBD-Oracle interface on or to a machine upon which the Oracle database has not been installed you need take the following into consideration:

 =over